-The Primary Care Sports Medicine Service is comprised of a group of physicians trained in sports medicine who practice non-surgical musculoskeletal care.
+The Primary Care Sports Medicine Service is comprised of a group of physicians trained in sports medicine who practice nonsurgical musculoskeletal care.
 Our team can help patients determine whether their condition requires surgery or can be managed by other types of treatment.

+Any patient with a musculoskeletal injury or sports-related illness is welcome.
 From young children to active retirees, our specialists treat a variety of musculoskeletal ailments including strains, sprains, tendinitis, fractures, sports concussions, and arthritis, as well as medical problems unique to the female athlete, runner, cyclist, swimmer, and a variety of other sports enthusiasts.

 Each physician in the Primary Care Sports Medicine Service originally started in primary care - family medicine, pediatrics, internal medicine - before going on to further training in sports medicine.
 All are active members in the American Medical Society for Sports Medicine, the national organization for Primary Care Sports Medicine.

 The Primary Care Sports Medicine Service provides world-class care for a variety of patients looking to maintain active lifestyles.
 These include athletes of all ages and types including professional and recreational athletes, female athletes, and high school and youth league athletes.

 Common conditions seen by our physicians include pain or dysfunction in the following areas: